Current Research Projects

 Focusing on the messaging app WeChat, which has more than 400 million active Chinese users, research considers how the formation of small virtual communities is affecting the course of Chinese social, political, and economic development.

 | East Asian Trade Interdependence: The Trans-Pacific Partnership (TPP)|

-Collaborative research analyzes the Trans-Pacific Partnership (TPP) agreement and evaluates its likely impact on the Asia Pacific region and the United States.
+Collaborative research analyzed the Trans-Pacific Partnership (TPP) agreement and evaluated its likely impact on the Asia Pacific region and the United States.

 | Economic Development and Land-Use Change: Expansion of Cash Crops in Southeast Asia|